 Composition Competitions, for Elementary, Junior, Senior and Young Artist levels, are also three tiers.
 The winners/representatives of each state's competition advance to the division competition.
 Division winners compete in the national finals.
 The national winners have their compositions performed at the annual MTNA National Conference.

-The Chamber Music Competitions are a two-tier competition: the preliminary round, by video submission only; and the final round, live at the MTNA National Conference.
+Effective with the 2019–2020 competition year, the Chamber Music Competitions will move to a two-tier competition: the preliminary round, by video submission only; and the final round, live at the MTNA National Conference.
 Ensembles will compete without regard to the state or division in which they live or take lessons, and seven ensembles will be selected in both the String and Wind categories from a nationwide pool of applicants to compete in the final round.

 Entry information for all competitions can be found below.